fingerprintjs/broyster/contributing.md

 ```

 You aren't required to run the check manually, the CI will do it.
-Run to fix code style mistakes (not all mistakes can be fixed automatically):
+Run this to fix code style mistakes (not all mistakes can be fixed automatically):

 ```bash
 yarn lint:fix